 Several national studies identify West Virginia as one of the nation’s most unhealthy populations.
 Obesity, diabetes, tobacco use and heart disease are too common in our state.

 Our program activities include:

-Berkeley, Grant, Hampshire, Hardy, Jefferson, Mineral, and Morgan
+Berkeley, Grant, Hampshire, Hardy, Jefferson, Mineral, Morgan, Pendleton, Preston, Randolph and Tucker

 Mercer, McDowell, Wyoming, Summers, Monroe, Raleigh, Fayette, Nicholas & Greenbrier

 Boone, Cabell, Clay, Kanawha, Lincoln, Logan, Mason, Mingo, Putnam, & Wayne